Mansakondo/Mansakondo.github.io/index.md

 ### I want to...
 * Write meaningful and beautiful software
-* Build tools that improves the developer experience (DX)
+* Build tools that improve the developer experience (DX)
-* Work on innovative products that delivers rich user experiences (UX)
+* Work on innovative products that deliver rich user experiences (UX)